fadden/CiderPress2/ndocs/Manual-cp2.md

 is known to work for System 7 through System 8 is used.
 If the argument is omitted, the boot blocks will not be altered.

-For safety, the boot image will only be written if the blocks in the disk image are zeroed out, or if the current contents exactly match the new contents.
-To replace an old image with a new one, the `--overwrite` option must be used.
+For safety, if a boot image is specified, the command will fail unless the blocks in the disk image are blank (all zeroes), or the current contents exactly match the new contents.
+To replace an old boot image with a new one, the `--overwrite` option must be used.

 Examples:
  - `cp2 bless newhd.dsk "System Folder" -`